differentiate-catalysis/catalyst-bubble-detection/README.md

 ### Generate Target Images

-The `gen_targets` mode is used to generate target data: images and associated .npy files containing the associated bubbles.
+The `gen_targets` mode is used to generate target data: images and associated .npy files containing the associated bubble masks and boxes.

 The `splits` configuration option, a list of 3 floats, is used to determine the [test, validation, train] splits of the data.
 It defaults to `[0.1, 0.2, 0.7]`.
 The images in each split are chosen randomly.

+To designate specific images for use in the train, test, and validation sets, place these images in separate folders (each containing `images` and `json` folders), and use the `train_set`, `test_set`, and `val_set` configuration options.

 `gen_targets` uses multiprocessing for accelerated runs.
-The number of jobs can be specified using the `jobs` configuration option.
+The number of threads utilized can be specified using the `jobs` configuration option.

 Images can also be patched using the `patch_size` command line argument during this step.
 This is very useful for large images that may not easily fit in available RAM or GPU VRAM.